Latvia is a European crossroads point between the West

 tion in some of the strategic spheres of national economy was possible

 only in Russian (aviation, sea, transport, fishing).
-General education was
+General education

 more and more Russified, with the number of Russian classes exceeding